cameronfrost/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe Game
-Simple tic-tac-toe game built with vanilla JS and CSS.
+Built with vanilla JS and CSS.